triagit/triagit/README.md

 * must have label for certain diff paths (e.g. Migration approved)
 * move project boards based on labels
 * auto approve PRs from certain teams/users
+* auto-assign priority based on number of upvotes/+1s

 ## Other Requirements